Hafez al-Assad: Institutionalization

 Assad's first inauguration as president in the People's Council, March 1971.
 L–R: Assad, Abdullah al-Ahmar, Prime Minister Abdul Rahman Khleifawi, Assistant Regional Secretary Mohamad Jaber Bajbouj, Foreign Minister Abdul Halim Khaddam and People's Council Speaker Fihmi al-Yusufi.
 In the third civilian row are Defense Minister Mustafa Tlass (MP in the 1971 Parliament) and Air Force Commander Naji Jamil.
 Behind Tlass is Rifaat al-Assad, Assad's younger brother.
 On the far right in the fourth row is future vice president Zuhair Masharqa, and behind Abdullah al-Ahmar is Deputy Prime Minister Mohammad Haidar.

 Assad turned the presidency, which had been known simply as "head of state" under Jadid, into a position of power during his rule.
 In many ways, the presidential authority replaced the Ba'ath Party's failed experiment with organised, military Leninism; Syria became a hybrid of Leninism and Gaullist constitutionalism.
 According to Raymond Hinnebusch, "as the president became the main source of initiative in the government, his personality, values, strengths, and weaknesses became decisive for its direction and stability.
 Arguably Assad's leadership gave the government an enhanced combination of consistency and flexibility which it hitherto lacked."

-Assad institutionalised a system where he had the final say, which weakened the powers of the collegial institutions of the state and party.
-As fidelity to the leader replaced ideological conviction later in his presidency, corruption became widespread.
+Assad institutionalised a system where he had the final say, which weakened the institutions of the state and party.
+As fidelity to the leader replaced ideological conviction later in his presidency, corruption became even more widespread.
 The state-sponsored cult of personality became pervasive; as Assad's authority strengthened at his colleagues' expense, he became the sole symbol of the government.